kalbhor/Tasqueue/README.md

 ```

 #### Task Options
-Queue is the name defined onto which the specific task will be enqueued.
-By default the value is "default:queue".
+Queue is the name of the queue assigned to the task.
+By default the value is "tasqueue:tasks".
 Queues can be
 shared between tasks.

 Concurrency defines the number of processor go-routines running on the queue.
 By default this number is equal
-to `runtime.GOMAXPROCS()` (number of CPUs on the system).
+to `runtime.GOMAXPROCS(0)` (number of CPUs on the system).
 Ideally, it is recommended that the client tweak this number according
-to their task.
+to their tasks.

 ```go
 type TaskOpts struct {